 The Coltivare Culinary Center is the hub for all of the hospitality programs that are offered by Tompkins Cortland Community College.
-The culinary center has a full bar, restaurant and event space open to the public Tuesday thru Sunday.
 The bar, restaurant and event space are staffed by paid professionals, however our students gain real world experience by having classes that requires them to work in every position in the restaurant and event space to offer them an advantage upon graduation.
 We have students that grow our food, prepare our food, and serve our food.
 If you are a supporter of local food systems and higher education, then you’ve come to the right place!
 We look forward to seeing you soon!

 Director of Operations

 As Chair of the Culinary Arts program at TC3, I work to support students on their path to becoming professionals in the industry.
 I take very seriously the responsibility of giving students the right building blocks they will need to be successful.
 Culinary arts is not just a career; it is a language, a science, an art, and comes with social responsibility to our community and food system.
 I joined the Coltivare team after moving to Ithaca with my spouse and daughter.
 Previous to that I owned and operated a farm-to-table catering company in Gainesville, Florida, and worked as an executive chef in a handful of restaurants geared towards sustainability and local sourcing.
 My training at the New England Culinary Institute gave me the needed tools to navigate the food world.
 I have a passion for local food stems that stems from my studies in plant and soil sciences at the University of Vermont and the University of Florida.
 When I learned about Coltivare and the Farm to Bistro program at TC3, I instantly knew I wanted to be involved.
 One of my signature professional opportunities as a chef was being at the forefront of a regional farm-to-table movement in central Florida and making a meaningful contribution.